 The cost of on-campus accommodation varies depending upon the hall of residence and your let length.
 Prices range from £75 to £189 per week (2019 prices).
 Accommodation charges are payable in advance at the start of each term.
 For more information on how to pay, visit the Student Finance Website.

 Heating, gas, electricity, water, basic contents insurance, basic cleaning and a high speed internet connection are included in the rent.
 The rents are usually set in the spring before the academic year begins and will be posted onto the Warwick Accommodation website as soon as they are available.

 Food, transport, entertainment

-There is an excellent choice on campus of places where you can eat well at reasonable prices - restaurants, bars, cafes, that provide everything from a sandwich to a main meal.
+There is an excellent choice on campus of places where you can eat well at reasonable prices – restaurants, bars, cafes, that provide everything from a sandwich to a main meal.
 Many of our food and drink outlets are open seven days a week, from early breakfast to late at night.
-And, of course, all our residences have well equipped kitchens so you can enjoy cooking for yourself and your friends.
+All our residences have well equipped kitchens so you can enjoy cooking for yourself and your friends.

 For students living off-campus, we have arranged special travel rates with the local bus companies, who come on to campus at the beginning of the year so that you can easily buy your bus pass.

 Part-time work on campus